 Enables profiling time intervals in the Function Profiler window.
 Note that this command is only available if the C-SPY driver supports PC Sampling.
+See Selecting a time interval for profiling information, page 299.

 Timeline window-Data Log graph

 The Timeline window is available from the C-SPY driver menu during a debug session.